QBladeOcean/QBladeOceanDocs/docs/source/src/user/airfoil/airfoil.rst

 Airfoils may be added to the active airfoil design list either by generating them within QBlade or importing them as described in the sections below.
 Airfoils objects can be removed or renamed simply by selecting the *Airfoil* dialog in the menu. or by right-clicking on the appropriate item in the foil list (see :numref:`fig-naca-airfoil`).
-All airfoil profiles can be exported in a ``.dat`` file format.
+All airfoil profiles can be exported in a ``.txt`` file format.
 Once the airfoil profiles have been specified, the user can proceed with the aerodynamic analysis of the profiles (see :doc:`../airfoil/airfoil_analysis`).

 Creating Standard Airfoils
 --------------------------